philzook58/philzook58.github.io/_posts/2021-04-17-egraph-datalog.md

 Seminaive evaluation is a fairly simple but powerful idea of avoiding looking at things twice.
 Could this be a way to avoid multiple redundant pattern instantiations, only looking at new info?

+Integrating egraphs into datalog might be a way to a way to nicely integrate them with other static analysis for program optimization.
+See <https://www.cs.cornell.edu/~ross/publications/eqsat/>

-Prolog and Datalog have a special predicate = expressing unification.
+Prolog and Datalog have a special predicate `=` expressing unification.
 Could we not have a special predicate = which expresses egraph joining when it appears in the head of the clause and eclass guards or searches when in the clause?